Classical boundary field theory of Jacobi sigma models by Poissonization: Jacobi sigma models

 \subsection{Jacobi sigma models}

-The Jacobi sigma model with the target space given by the Jacobi structure $(M , \pi, R)$ was defined in \cite{Bascone:2020drt,Chatzistavrakidis:2020gpv} such that its dynamics coincide with the dynamics of the poissonization sigma model (in the sense defined in the previous section) with the target space given by the Poisson structure $(M_{+} , \alpha )$ at the origin of the coordinate along the $\mathbb{R}$ direction.
+The Jacobi sigma model with the target space given by the Jacobi structure $(M , \pi, R)$ was defined in \cite{Bascone:2020drt,Chatzistavrakidis:2020gpv} such that its dynamics coincide with the dynamics of the poissonization sigma model (in the sense defined in the previous section) with the target space given by the Poisson structure $(M_{+} , \alpha )$ at $t=0$.
 In this definition, $\alpha$ is given by the relation (\refeq{def-poissonization}).
 These requirements are satisfied by the following action functional

 where for simplicity we have identified notationally the sharp quantities with the corresponding un-sharp ones.
 Here, $\lambda \in \Gamma^{k} \left( \Sigma , T^{\star} (\Sigma) \times z^{\star} T^{\star} (M) \right)$ is an auxiliary field introduced by the poissonization procedure.